KimmoTukiainen/uncertainty-demo/README.md

+# Uncertainty and complexity

+## Support material for Tech Talk

-# Demo of uncertainty and complexity in code
+This is a demo of how uncertainty creates complexity in code.
+It is created in:

 - optional arguments
 - optional properties
 - optional chaining

+Function complexity comes from:

 - space of allowed inputs
 - space of possible outputs

+What kinds of states do we allow?

+- finite states
-- finite states vs. complex states
+- vs. complex states

 ## Analysis